 He is a member of the American Veterinary Medical Association, the Texas Veterinary Medical Association – where he previously served as a District Director for eight years – and has been the Treasurer of the Valley Veterinary Medical Association for 20 years.
 He has worked extensively with the 4-H program in Hidalgo County.
 He served as the Director and the President of the Hidalgo County 4-H Foundation.
 He has also served on the board of the Upper Valley Humane Society.

-Dr. Macmanus enjoys life with his wife, three daughters, and three grandchildren, and of course, his pets Dexter, Gypsy, Scarlet, Zoey, Ox, Maggie, Katniss and Boyd the parakeet.
+Dr. Macmanus enjoys life with his wife, three daughters, and three grandchildren, and of course, his pets Gypsy, Zoey, Ox, Maggie, Katniss, Macie, and Bo.
 His hobbies include dog training, fishing, raising vegetables, and archery.
 He has coached the Hidalgo County 4-H Archery Team since 1996.